 Welcome to Eldon Farms

 More than 50 years ago, Bill and Andy Lane fell in love with the beauty of Woodville, Virginia and the surrounding area.
 They began purchasing tracts of land, eventually putting together 9,000+ acres in Rappahannock, Culpeper, and Madison Counties.
-The properties in Culpeper and Madison were sold several years ago, but today, the majority of the Rappahannock property is still owned and operated by their descendants.
-To a large degree, their efforts were instrumental in the preservation of the Southern end of Rappahannock County as undeveloped, open space.
+The properties in Culpeper and Madison were sold several years ago, but today, the majority of the Rappahannock property is still owned by a single family.
+The Lane stewardship was passed to the Akre family in 2021.
+To a large degree, these families have been instrumental in the preservation of the Southern end of Rappahannock County as undeveloped, open space.

 But naturally, the 1960s are not the beginning of the story of this land.
 There is a rich heritage of history that extends from Colonial times through the chaos of the Revolutionary and Civil wars, and which brings the land, homes, and people through the 20th century.
 And as always, we are mindful that the efforts of today are writing the history of tomorrow.
 Learn more on our history page.

 Throughout the years, Eldon has been involved in several agricultural endeavors.
 In the 1970’s apple, corn and soybeans made up the bulk of our output.
 When these products became less profitable, Eldon moved to grazing cattle on its vast, rolling hills.
 As John Genho, our friendly resident geneticist, puts it, we’re grass farmers and we use the cattle to harvest the land.